s-ccs/unfold_duration/typst-paper2/main.typ

 === Noise

-Subsequently, for a single simulation #rev[we produced real EEG noise by randomly selecting a minimally pre-processed closed eyes resting-state recording from one of 64 channels of one of 11 participants of a previously recorded study] (#cite(<skukies_2020>, form: "author"), #cite(<skukies_2020>, form: "year")\, the data can be obtained from #cite(<ds005620:1.0.0>, form: "author"), #cite(<ds005620:1.0.0>, form: "year")\; for specifics on the preprocessing see appendix @NoiseAp\; see @Methods\.C for simulated data with added noise). #rev[We choose to use eyes-closed instead of eyes-open to not introduce additional eye movement and/ or blink artifacts into the data, which would have required further preprocessing, for example with ICA.]
+Subsequently, for a single simulation #rev[we produced real EEG noise by randomly selecting a minimally pre-processed closed eyes resting-state recording from one of 64 channels of one of 11 participants of a previously recorded study] (#cite(<skukies_2020>, form: "author"), #cite(<skukies_2020>, form: "year")\, the data can be obtained from #cite(<ds005620:1.0.0>, form: "author"), #cite(<ds005620:1.0.0>, form: "year")\; for specifics on the preprocessing see Supplemental File @NoiseAp\; see @Methods\.C for simulated data with added noise). #rev[We choose to use eyes-closed instead of eyes-open to not introduce additional eye movement and/ or blink artifacts into the data, which would have required further preprocessing, for example with ICA.]
 Additionally, since the recordings tended to be shorter than the simulation, recordings were artificially prolonged by repeating the chosen recording until it matched the length of the simulation.
 After adding the noise, the data (i.e simulated data + noise) were FIR filtered at a -\6db cut-off frequency of 0.5Hz #rev[.
 We filtered the data because in the overlap condition we saw a steady-state DC offset, a result from our positive-only proto-ERPs.
 While our deconvolution models successfully removed these offsets, the traditional averaging analysis does not.
 But such a large DC offset strongly influences the MSE compared to the "true" proto-ERP shape.
 Filtering removes this offset, but is conservative as it biases in favour of the classical averaging analysis].
-All simulations were repeated without noise as well, however since the main results did not change, we do not further discuss them here (see appendix @NoNoiseAp for results without noise).
+All simulations were repeated without noise as well, however since the main results did not change, we do not further discuss them here (see Supplemental File @NoNoiseAp for results without noise).
 Based on experience and the fact that we only minimally process the noise recordings, we judge the noise level to be realistic, and rather on a more noisy level (i.e. low SNR).
 Additionally, it should be remarked that our simulations pertain #rev[to the results of] a single subject #rev[analysis], but our free-viewing example results #rev[(see @RealData)] are based on a group of subjects, greatly increasing the SNR #rev[by aggregating results over subjects].

 === Analysis